FarmBot-Docs/farmbot-software/v7/Web-App/device/device-settings.md

 %}

 ## Last Seen
 View when FarmBot was last connected to the cloud.
-Refresh the time by pressing the :fa-refresh: icon.
+Refresh the time by pressing the <i class="fa fa-refresh"></i> icon.

 ## FarmBot OS
 View the version of FarmBot OS that you have installed on your device, that version's release notes, and install updates if they are available using the <span class="fb-button fb-green">UPDATE</span> button.
 Note that the update button will display as <span class="fb-button fb-gray">UP TO DATE</span> when there are no updates available.